gc-cloud/E71Project/README.md

 > One way to use prior sprints to predict how many points will be completed in the upcoming sprint is to take the average velocity for the past 3 sprints.
 However, given
 > that we've had only one sprint and the current sprint is the second, we will use the points completed in the first sprint only.
 All team members participated in the
 > first sprint and all team members will continue to participate in the second sprint, so no need to adjust the forecast by team size.
 There were 151 points completed within 2 weeks
 > in the first sprint by 5 team members.
-Subsequently, we are choosing to tackle the next 144 points (PBI #s 5-10) with the smae 5 team members across the next 2 weeks.
+Subsequently, we are choosing to tackle the next 144 points (PBI #s 5-10) with the same 5 team members across the next 2 weeks.
 > The 144 points is very close to the 151 points from the first sprint, and encapsulates all the tasks of the next 6 backlog items without splitting any of the items.

 > In summary, using Yesterday's Forecast method, our forecast for Sprint 2 is 144 story points out of 373 total in MVP backlog, consisting of 6 PBIs out of 13.